Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 The research project, on the other hand, might have opportunities for using new packages and getting help with generative AI.
 We will have a class discussion about how to use generative AI in your research project to set the class policy then.

 ### The Main Takeaway: Online Resources and Generative AI should not be used for generating entire functions, but they may be used to help understand basic python syntax and debug issues (with proper citation).
-Online resources should not be used for quizzes (beyond what Moodle provides), and we will discuss the role of online resources for the research project as a class.
+Online resources should not be used for exams (beyond what Moodle provides), and we will discuss the role of online resources for the research project as a class.